-Ellen Degeneres Divorce Fear: Halts Portia De Rossi Career, Cheating Involved?
+Ellen DeGeneres Divorce Fear: Halts Portia De Rossi Career, Cheating Involved?

 Ellen Degeneres has reportedly prevented Portia de Rossi from continuing her acting career because she’s extremely insecure when it comes to her marriage, it has been alleged.

 According to In Touch, the 59-year-old has made it very clear that she doesn’t want Portia to be working.
-Since Ellen Degeneres is already bringing in a substantial amount through the success of her talk show, there’s no reason for Rossi to even consider the idea of leaving the house because of work commitments.
+Since Ellen DeGeneres is already bringing in a substantial amount through the success of her talk show, there’s no reason for Rossi to even consider the idea of leaving the house because of work commitments.

 In Touch insinuates that Ellen’s demand in preventing Portia from working stems from her own insecurities.

-It’s believed that Degeneres fears the chance of losing her wife to another woman if she was to spend more time with other Hollywood stars.
+It’s believed that DeGeneres fears the chance of losing her wife to another woman if she was to spend more time with other Hollywood stars.
 And because Ellen is head over heels in love with Portia, she won’t even consider the thought of letting Rossi do anything else other than being a housewife.

-“Ellen [Degeneres] is incredibly insecure and never wants her partners to have a career.
+“Ellen [DeGeneres] is incredibly insecure and never wants her partners to have a career.
 If you’re dating Ellen, it’s her career and only her career that matters,” an insider tells the gossip magazine, as cited by Gossip Cop.

 “When you’re Ellen’s girlfriend, you’re Ellen’s girlfriend 24/7.
 It’s how she rolls.
 Everyone in Ellen’s camp has always known dating Ellen is career suicide.”

-Of course, this wouldn’t be the first time Ellen Degeneres has made headlines for allegedly being controlling in her marriage to Portia de Rossi, which, again, is said to relate back to the talk show host’s worries of eventually being dumped for another woman.
+Of course, this wouldn’t be the first time Ellen DeGeneres has made headlines for allegedly being controlling in her marriage to Portia de Rossi, which, again, is said to relate back to the talk show host’s worries of eventually being dumped for another woman.

 On November 1, Celeb Dirty Laundry quoted In Touch stressing how Degeneres allegedly has quite a possessive demeanor about her.
 One insider mentioned how the former comedienne often expects Portia to act as if she was her identical twin and share the exact same thoughts and feelings about absolutely everything.